ever-co/ever-traduora/README.md

 Also check out traduora's [Docker Hub page](https://hub.docker.com/r/traduora/traduora) for pre-built images.

+## Adopters
+- Your company/project.

+Submit a pull-request to include your company/project into the list.

 ### Configuration and Deployment
 Please check out the [configuration](https://docs.traduora.com/docs/configuration) and [deployment](https://docs.traduora.com/docs/deployment) documents for more information on deploying traduora.